 - What did you do?
-What wrong choice did you make? - What is the St Clare's Way?
+What wrong choice did you make? - Which value expectation did you not meet?
 What else could you have done? - What do you need to do if you re-enter the class? - If you choose the wrong choices again, what do you think will happen?

 7. Bullying and Cyberbullying - Information, Prevention, and School/ College Responses a.
-Definition so that the person feels helpless.
+Definition harming that person, more than just once.
+Bullying is intentional, and involves an imbalance of power.
+Bullying is continuing to 'pick on' someone, torment them or exclude them, so that the person feels helpless.
 Cyber bullying is another form of bullying using technology, such as a computer or mobile phone via text messaging, SMS, social networking, photographs, and web pages.
 A bystander is a person who witnesses a bullying incident as an onlooker.
 At St Clare's School, we agree that, if you are a bystander who encourages bullying behaviours, or if you witness bullying and do not report the incident, your behaviour is also deemed to be bullying.
 Bullying may include:

-Bullying is the "repeated oppression, psychological or physical of a less powerful person by a more powerful person or group of persons" (Rigby, 1996).
-Bullying is when someone gains power over another person by hurting or harming that person, more than just once.
-Bullying is intentional, and involves an imbalance of power.
-Bullying is continuing to 'pick on' someone, torment them or exclude them,
+Bullying is the "repeated oppression, psychological or physical, of a less powerful person by a more powerful person or group of persons" (Rigby, 1996).
+Bullying is when someone gains power over another person by hurting or